Priority:

 The blockbuster film Straight Outta Compton renewed interest in Priority Records’ vast catalog.
 The soundtrack for the record-setting and Oscar-nominated 2015 film was released in conjunction with Priority Records and helped push the original Straight Outta Compton album to triple platinum status on November 11, 2015.
 Similarly, N.W.A’s “Straight Outta Compton” single was certified platinum June 16, 2016, 28 years after it first arrived in stores.

 Now, Priority Records is back.
 The Strength Of Street Knowledge returned in 2023 with the relaunch of Priority Records.
-Under the leadership of industry veteran Orlando Wharton, the label has added a roster of emerging talent that’s ready to follow the footsteps of the leaders and legends that came before them. it’s time to change the game again, one revolutionary release at a time.
+Under the leadership of industry veteran Orlando Wharton, the label has added a roster of emerging talent that’s ready to follow the footsteps of the leaders and legends that came before them.
+Soaring off the momentum of emerging talents like Sugarhill Ddot, BBG Steppaa, Lil Tony, and Ndotspinalot, the label is positioned to change the game yet again, one revolutionary release at a time.
 The legacy is just beginning.